List of The Sopranos characters: Giacomo "Jackie" Aprile

 Michael Rispoli as Jackie Aprile Sr.

-Giacomo Michael "Jackie" Aprile is played by Michael Rispoli.
+Giacomo Michael "Jackie" Aprile, Sr. is played by Michael Rispoli.
 He was born in 1955, and rose through the ranks of the DiMeo Crime Family with his older brother Richie and close friend Tony Soprano.
 Jackie was the brother of Liz La Cerva, and the uncle of Adriana La Cerva.
 Jackie and Tony, along with Silvio Dante and Ralph Cifaretto, belonged to a small crew moving weed and stolen goods.
 Around this time, Jackie had the idea to rob a card game held by capo Michele "Feech" La Manna in order to make a name for themselves.

 Jackie's star rose considerably in the intervening years, during which he started a family.
 He married Rosalie Aprile, and they had two children together.
 Jackie never wanted his son Jackie Aprile Jr. to get involved in the mob despite his success.
 He and Richie appointed Aprile crew associate Peter "Beansie" Gaeta to peddle heroin for them, taking the largest cut for themselves.
-Aprile was the acting boss of the family from 1995, when boss Ercole DiMeo went to prison, until 1999 when he dies of stomach cancer in the fourth episode of Season 1, and is succeeded by Junior.
+Aprile was the acting boss of the family from 1995, when boss Ercole DiMeo went to prison, until 1999 when he dies of stomach cancer in the fourth episode of Season 1, and is succeeded by Junior Soprano.